| Version 5.3 of the 32-bit

 product for those customers who need it.
 To purchase

-either a license or support contract for WebSphere MQ Client for HP-UX
+either a license or support contract for MQ Client for HP-UX

 (Itanium Edition), please contact Willow's